 Career possibilities include:

 Our faculty members are outstanding teachers and renowned researchers.
-Their scholarly works have been published in respected journals such as Manufacturing and Service Operations Management, Production and Operations Management, The American Statistician, and Communications in Statistics.
+Their scholarly works have been published in respected journals such as Manufacturing and Service Operations Management, Production and Operations Management, The American Statistician and Communications in Statistics.

 To ensure your academic success, our department offers regularly scheduled tutoring sessions during the fall and spring semesters.

-A Residents Engaged in Academic Living Community (REAL Community) brings together business students who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together business students who live on campus to enhance academic and social experiences.

 The College of Business is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
 33602; telephone 813- 769-6500).
 This means the college meets or exceeds high academic standards for excellence in education.

-Our Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or its equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
-The center is in the University Union, Room 320.
+Each year, 3,900 students transfer to UNT.